Cyclic alkyl amino carbenes: Small molecule activation

-The ambiphilic nature of CAACs gives them properties previously attributed to transition metals, such as the ability to undergo oxidative addition and reductive elimination.
+The ambiphilic nature of CAACs gives them properties usually attributed to transition metals, such as the ability to undergo oxidative addition and reductive elimination.
 The small singlet-triplet gap inherent in CAACs allows for these ligands to activate small molecules and enthalpically strong bonds, including CO, H_{2,} B-H in HBpin, Si-H, P-H, P_{4}, C-H, and N-H in NH_{3.} As a result, CAACs can be implemented as economical metal-free catalysts for a variety of transformations that traditionally needed the aid of transition metal catalysts.
 Given that many transition metals are scarce and expensive, activation of small molecules using CAACs has important implications for the development of sustainable processes.

 Summary of small molecule activation by CAACs.

 Photochemistry

 Copper and gold CAAC complexes exhibit photoluminescence, relevant to organic light emitting diodes (OLEDs).
 Two coordinate (linear) Cu-CAAC complexes have weaker intermolecular interactions than other OLED candidates, allowing them to reach quantum efficiencies over 99%.
 Modification of the steric bulk around the carbene center allows for optimization of the excited state lifetimes, where shorter lifetimes are preferred for highest OLED efficiency.
 CAAC-Cu(I) complexes are also thermally stable up to 270 °C and emit at ambient temperatures, making them good candidates for OLED devices.